valerioda/pycaendaq/README.md

-# Py OLAF DAQ
+# Py CAEN DAQ

-A Python library for OLAF Data Acquisition (DAQ) systems, including digitizer control and a web interface.
+A Python library for Data Acquisition (DAQ) systems, including digitizer control and a web interface.

 ## Features
 - Digitizer Control: Directly interface with DAQ digitizers for data acquisition.